 This Standard provides general and specific requirements for the qualification of pipeline personnel.
 The implementation of this Standard is intended to minimize the impact on safety and integrity of the pipeline due to human error that may result from an individual's lack of knowledge, skills, or abilities during the performance of certain activities.

 This Standard does not impose a requirement to perform specific tasks that affect the safety or integrity of the pipeline.
 It does, however, set the requirements for qualification of individuals in the event these types of tasks are performed.

 This Standard establishes the requirements for identifying covered tasks that impact the safety or integrity of pipelines performed during operation, maintenance, or construction, properly qualifying individuals to perform those tasks, and for managing the qualifications of pipeline personnel.
 Design and engineering tasks are excluded because assurance of their quality is provided by the fact that appropriately educated or experienced individuals perform these tasks using guidelines and procedures for the conduct of their work.
-In addition, the quality of the work product is generally confirmed procedurally through review and ultimately by field inspection and testing of the design that are required by the applicable ASME Standard (B31.4 and B31.8 for hazardous liquid pipelines and gas pipelines, respectively) and jurisdictional authority.
+In addition, the quality of the work product is generally confirmed procedurally through review and ultimately by field inspection and testing of the design that are required by the applicable ASME Standard (B31.4 and B31.8 for hazardous liquid pipelines and gas transmission and distribution pipelines, respectively) and jurisdictional authority.
 Design and engineering tasks involving analysis and integration of data associated with integrity management are excluded from this Standard.

 It is recognized that this Standard is being issued at a time when numerous entities have previously developed and implemented qualification programs.
-Therefore, as part of implementation of this Standard, the implementer should determine what changes to provisions of its existing program (e.g., span of control, subsequent qualification intervals, evaluation methods) are required to meet this Standard.
+Therefore, as part of implementation of this Standard, the implementer should determine what changes to provisions of its existing program (e.g., span of control, subsequent qualification intervals, and evaluation methods) are required to meet this Standard.
 An individual qualified to perform a covered task under the existing program could be considered to be qualified under the program described by this Standard.
 Individuals currently qualified under an existing program can maintain their qualifications by meeting the subsequent qualification requirements established in this Standard.
 A documented performance evaluation, if not previously performed for a task that requires performance evaluation for initial qualification under this Standard, should be performed either during the implementation period or at the time of subsequent qualification.
+The following is a summary of the revisions incorporated into previous editions and this edition of ASME B31Q: